MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

 ## Commas in numbers

-  Use commas in numbers that have four or more digits, regardless of how the numbers appear in the UI.<br />
+  Use commas in numbers that have four or more digits.<br />
   **Examples**
   $1,024
   1,093 MB